 The School’s location in Los Angeles provides far-ranging opportunities for practice in a variety of settings, with a wide range of disease states in an incredibly diverse patient population.
 Being on a major health sciences campus—the only private school of pharmacy in such a setting—offers students many other advantages, including four hospitals in close proximity (three of which are owned by the university) as well as opportunities for interdisciplinary collaboration.
-In addition, the School of Pharmacy owns and operates four community pharmacies that serve as practice sites for students.
+In addition, the School owns and operates four community pharmacies that serve as practice sites for students.

 Years 1-3: Introductory Pharmacy Practice Experiences (IPPEs)

 During the first semester of the curriculum, students receive intensive, hands-on training in immunization and screening tests for blood pressure, cholesterol and diabetes.
 Skills are further honed through frequent participation in local health fairs held throughout the year.
 At health fairs, students provide vaccinations, conduct a variety of health screenings and offer community health education under the supervision of faculty and preceptors.